 1. Google Analytics

-Most websites, particularly when optimising their site’s search functionality, can derive substantial benefits from the insights provided by Google Analytics.
 The Google Search Console feature gives you a general idea of users’ commonly applied keywords.
-These people may or may not be coming to your website, but you will understand the trends and what people are looking for.
+These people may or may not be coming to your website, but you will understand the trends and what people seek.

 So, it’ll be helpful if Google Analytics can point out if the page is loading slower than what’s considered normal.
 Or if you have a page with a broken link.
 These issues can affect your website ranking, so make it a point to verify your eCommerce page with Google to enable the search console tools.